sanacommerce/DeveloperPortal/DeveloperPortal/adk/productwizard.md

 ### Finishing the webstore

-We can now setup the epic and the `ProductWizardBlock` in the `index.js` file at `ClientApp/webstore`.
+Finally, we setup the epic and the `ProductWizardBlock` in the `index.js` file at `ClientApp/webstore`.

 ```js
 import ProductWizard from 'components/productwizard';